-With unemployment rates only slowly rising recently, many are seeking self-employment opportunities through freelance gigs and odd-jobs.
-While projects might temporarily help with income, they won’t be enough to overcome the unreasonably high prices of medical bills that are designed to gouge insurance companies that can afford it.
+With unemployment rates only slowly rising recently, many are seeking self-employment opportunities through freelance gigs and odd jobs.
+While projects might temporarily help with income, they won’t be enough to overcome the unreasonably high prices of medical bills that are designed to gouge insurance companies that can afford them.

 According to Forbes, a recent survey by the Commonwealth Fund found that 41% of Americans have problems with medical bills or problems paying off medical debt.
 So, where to turn for options of relief?

 Next, we will discuss some medical debt relief options that you can do on your own.

 Contact The Hospital & Ask For An Itemized Bill

 Just by asking them for an itemized bill with every single charge, they will almost always lower your bill.
 The reason why is because the hospital reviews your bill internally before sending it to you and will take off unnecessary charges that they don’t want you to see they charged you for (e.g., charging you $35 for a band-aid).

 @shaunnaburns3Pro tip debt collections ##askforanitemizedbill♬ original sound – shaunnaburns3

 What percentage of medical bills have errors?